Ironman 70.3 Training: 10 Key Essential Bike Workouts

 10. Race Simulation Ride

-Purpose: Mimic race effort for pacing, fueling, and mental prep
+• Purpose: Mimic race effort for pacing, fuelling and mental prep

 Common Mistakes in Ironman 70.3 Bike Training